 Since softwood and hardwood plywood have different components, they’re sold in different sizes and thicknesses.
 For a hardwood plywood sheet, you can buy the right size by selecting one of its variations; 2 x 2 ft, 2 x 4 ft, and 4 x 4 ft.

 As for the softwood variation, you can find a wood sheet available in a common size range of 4 x 8 ft with ¾ inch thickness.
 It comes from softwood trees like pine, cedar, and many more.
-Since it’s a sheet with a rough surface, it works well with building a roof, walls, and subfloor.
+Since it’s a sheet with a rough surface, I find that it works well with building a roof, walls, and subfloor.

 Core Types of Plywood